jtuchscherer/service_provider/README.md

     $ gem install service_provider

 ## Usage
+Service provider comes with an automatic service provider, which registers every provided service under its name.
+You can specify your own service provider (see below).

 ### Providing a service
 The class that provides a dependency has to extend the `ServiceProvider` module and to decorate its initialize method with the `Provides` decorator: